 In conclusion, the increase in the strength of anti-Stokes peaks induced by vibrational population transfer opens the possibility to characterize IVR pathways beyond the information contained in the difficult-to-interpret spectral positions of the Raman peaks.
 However, the identification of an IVR channel under continuous-wave pumping and probing still remains practically challenging.
-Indeed, in experiments, the coupled ($g_{\textsc{f}}>0$) and the uncoupled ($g_{\textsc{f}}=0$) configurations cannot be addressed separately and thus compared, and the linear scaling with $I_{\textsc{vis}}$ of the population transferred by the Fermi resonance coupling shows the same dependency as the increase of population due to direct vibrational pumping.
-In addition, intensities as high as $I_{\textsc{vis}} =10^6$ \textmu W.\textmu m$^{-2}$ or more are unlikely to be achievable under continuous-wave pumping in experiments without destroying the system.
+Indeed, in experiments, the coupled ($g_{\textsc{f}}>0$) and the uncoupled ($g_{\textsc{f}}=0$) configurations cannot be addressed separately, and thus compared.
+Further, the scaling with $I_{\textsc{vis}}$ of the population transferred through the Fermi resonance coupling shows the same linear dependency as the increase of population due to direct vibrational pumping, which prevents to use the scaling of the anti-Stokes SERS signal with pumping intensity to distinguish transfer by IVR from direct Stokes SERS pumping.
+In addition, continuous-wave illuminations as high as $I_{\textsc{vis}} =10^6$ \textmu W.\textmu m$^{-2}$ or more are unlikely to be achievable in experiments without destroying the system.
 Therefore, in the next section, we go beyond cw operation to investigate IVR signatures in time-resolved measurements under pulsed illumination.